deshpandeshrinath/CSE527-Computer-Vision/README.md

 Github repository covers programmatic implementation of classical vision problems such as image classification, object detection and tracking, pose estimation, Structure-from-Motion, localization and mapping, deep neural networks with GPU-optimized algorithms.

+[Here](CSE527-class-material/midTermNotes.md) are my class notes prepare for the midterm.

+[Here](CSE527-class-material/final_notes.md) are my class notes prepare for the final.

 ## Assignments

 ### 1. Filters